Garfield1002/VS-XKCD/README.md

 **Full disclosure: although, xkcd have given me their permission to distribute this extension, they do not endorse it in any way.**

-Don't forget to also check out the actual website at https://xkcd.com/.
+Don't forget to also check out the actual [website](https://xkcd.com/).